vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

   storageGB: 100
 ```

 Boom!
-You just bought Park Place.
+You just bought Baltic Avenue.
 Well, the database equivalent.
 Your production database is now running in the cloud, and you’re collecting rent (or in this case, serving traffic).

 In Crossplane 2.1, you can configure XRs to be namespace-scoped (perfect for multi-tenant scenarios) or cluster-scoped.
 Think of namespaces as different neighborhoods on your Monopoly board!